-“Yesterday by the order of the president of the United States, US special operations forces conducted a mission in Yemen to rescue a US citizen Luke Somers and any other foreign nationals held hostage with him,” Hagel said, speaking from Kabul.
+“Yesterday by the order of the president of the United States, US special operations forces conducted a mission in Yemen to rescue a US citizen Luke Somers and any other foreign nationals held hostage with him,” he said.

 “There were compelling reasons to believe Somers’ life was in imminent danger.”

-Somers appeared in a video released by al-Qaeda on Thursday in which he pleaded for help.
-His captors said in the same video that “he would meet his inevitable fate” unless the group’s demands were met within three days.
+In the video released by AQAP on Thursday, Somers was seen pleading for help while his captors gave warning that “he would meet his inevitable fate” unless their demands were met within three days.